UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 Do run those tests first -- then add the code to make them pass.

-The Element class should a class attribute for the tag name ("html" first).
+The ``Element`` class should have a class attribute for the tag name ("html" first).

-The initializer signature should look like
+The initializer signature should look like:

 .. code-block:: python